-Graduate and undergraduate students are invited to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the SAA 80th Annual Meeting in San Francisco, California April 15-19th, 2015!
+Graduate and undergraduate students are invited to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 81st Annaul Meeting of the SAA, April 6-10, 2016,in Orlando, FL.

 If your university is interested in participating in the event, please contact us at email@example.com.
 To register, send an email to the organizing committee with the names and email addresses of the 3-5 members of your team and your faculty mentor.
 Please designate a chief contact person (team member or faculty mentor) to receive emails and instructions on behalf of the team.

 The Ethics Bowl is a debate competition for undergraduate and graduate students where teams from different universities compete by debating solutions to the ethical dilemmas archaeologists face in our day-to-day lives.
 Each year, hypothetical cases are developed using real-life experiences and suggestions from academic, CRM, and avocational archaeologists around the world.
 Ethics Bowl teams then formulate and defend reactions and solutions to these ethical dilemmas using their academic knowledge of numerous ethical guidelines and laws, as well as their personal research and fieldwork experiences.
 Judges drawn from professional and eminent archaeologists grade the teams on their responses, throw them curveball questions that extend or change key components of the cases, and decide which teams advance to the final round and compete for prizes.
 It’s an awesome experience and a great opportunity to practice ethical decision making before being placed in a hard situation in real life.
 Judges regularly comment that Ethics Bowl contestants demonstrate stronger ethical decision making skills than many working archaeologists have sometimes shown.

 All rounds are held in front of live audiences during the SAA Annual Meeting,

 2014 - University of California, Berkeley